As an organizer, we’d like to describe Canada Man/Woman, but we don’t think we’re in the best position to do it!

 You can read the summary of the Specific Regulations for Canada Man/Woman – Lac Mégantic in the race manual.

 18 to 24 years old

 35 to 39 years old

 70 years old and over

 Medals will be awarded to the top three finishers in each category as well as the top three overall individual male and female finishers.
-The minimum age for long-distance triathlons is 18 years old.
+The minimum age for sprint triathlons is 16.